tbhaijee/ETL_project_two/README.md

 First the following 2 data sources were loaded.
 Csv files can be found in the Resources folder

-edat_lfse_03_1_Data.csv - Data source: kaggle.com
+* edat_lfse_03_1_Data.csv - Data source: kaggle.com

-master.csv - Data source: kaggle.com
+* master.csv - Data source: kaggle.com

 ## TRANSFORM
+* Remove all unnecessary columns

+* Perform data cleanup

+* Group literacy rate by country, then by year

 ## LOAD
 Since the tables have been precreated in postgreSQL, loading of the data can happen only once (or primary keys will be violated).
 A test query combining all tables shows it worked correctly.